Runner single spot white – White ambiance | Philips Hue | Philips Hue UK

 With an adjustable head, the Philips Hue White ambiance Runner spotlight in white allows you to shine warm-to-cool white light in any corner of the room.
-Use the built-in light recipes and get instant control with the included Hue dimmer switch or Bluetooth.
-Connect to a Hue Bridge for more.
+Use the built-in light recipes for your daily routines and get instant control with Bluetooth.
+Connect to a Hue Bridge for more features.

 Product highlights